 “I’ve been involved in things that had been called ‘coalition building,'” he says … “When you start to get into the nitty-gritty about shared governance … it really starts to fall apart.”

 Though he had worked for decades with community groups and had facilitated teams, the CCL training gave him new tools and new ideas he brought to bear at the United Way of Madison County (Indiana) Financial Stability Partner Group.

-Rebecca Boxx, who heads the Children and Youth Cabinet in Providence, RI, , says the CCL work in the summer of 2013 kicked off a transformative year for the organization.
-Though the group had done solid work before, the training led her and her leadership team to initiate a process to get her coalition to define values, goals, metrics and processes.
+Rebecca Boxx, who heads the Children and Youth Cabinet in Providence, RI, , says the work with CCL kicked off a transformative time for the organization.
+Though the group had done solid work before, the cross-boundary leadership training led her and her leadership team to initiate a process to get her coalition to define values, goals, metrics, and processes.